 Watch the jewellers of Houmt-Souk or the potters of Guellala at work.

 Other options: going out in the evening to restaurants and nightclubs, taking a trip out to sea on board a pirate ship, or along the lagoons riding a quad bike.

 Did you know?
 You can also play golf in Djerba.
 Read more.

 Finally, don’t forget that Djerba and Zarzis are your gateway to the Sahara.
 Berber villages, Ksour and sand dunes are a 4x4 ride away!

-Buy a fish in the Houmt-Souk market, you can have it grilled and then taste it straight away in one of the small neighbouring restaurants.
+Buy fresh fish at the market in Houmt-Souk, the island’s main town.
+You can have it grilled and then taste it straight away in one of the small neighbouring restaurants!

-Exotic massage, perfumed clay wrap in the hammam, or complete thalassotherapy treatment?
-Djerba and Zarzis have magnificent spas.
+For an exotic massage, a perfumed clay wrap in the hammam, or a complete thalassotherapy treatment program, Djerba and Zarzis have magnificent spas and thalassotherapy centers.